dell-cloud-marketplace/docker-spree/README.md

 ###Administration

-There is a full documentation on using Spree, customisation and REST API information.
+There is comprehensive documentation on using Spree, customisation and REST API information.
 This can be found from the below URL.

 * [Guides](http://guides.spreecommerce.com/)
 * [API Guide](http://guides.spreecommerce.com/api/)